multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

    # NodeDisplayName represents the friendly name a user can pick for his node in the status monitor when the node does not run in multikey mode
    # In multikey mode, all bls keys not mentioned in NamedIdentity section will use this one as default
-   NodeDisplayName = "observer"
+   NodeDisplayName = "s14"

-   # Identity represents the keybase/GitHub identity when the node does not run in multikey mode
+   # Identity represents the GitHub identity when the node does not run in multikey mode
    # In multikey mode, all bls keys not mentioned in NamedIdentity section will use this one as default
    Identity = ""